tomo835g/Deep-Learning-to-find-Superconductors/README.md

 The paper is [open access](https://doi.org/10.1103/PhysRevB.103.014509), and Arxiv version is found [here](https://arxiv.org/abs/1812.01995).

+A very good review in Japanese is found [here](https://ai-scholar.tech/articles/treatise/nict-ai-366).

 # Condition
 The data and the codes can be used under the condition that you cite the following two papers.
 Also see Licence.